MicrosoftDocs/visualstudio-docs/docs/test/how-to-import-load-test-results-into-a-repository.md

 ## To import results into a repository

-1. From a Web performance and load test project, open a load test.
+1. From a web performance and load test project, open a load test.

 2. On the embedded toolbar, choose **Open and Manage Results**.